petemeehan/gzclp/README.md

 It tells you exactly what, when and how much to lift, tracks your progress, and tells you what you'll be lifting next time.

+If you have any questions or queries, feel free to [contact me](mailto:apetermeehan@gmail.com).

 [Privacy policy](https://github.com/apmeehan/gzclp/blob/master/PRIVACY.md)

 ### Development Notes